 Besides a visit to the eight Unesco monuments (Basilica of San Vitale, Mausoleum of Galla Placidia, Neonian Baptistery, Chapel of Sant'Andrea or Archiepiscopal Chapel, Arian Baptistery, Basilica of Sant’Apollinare Nuovo, Mausoleum of Theodoric, Basilica of Sant’Apollinare in Classe), the cultural offer of Ravenna is rich and varied in every season of the year.

-There are so many places to see: you can visit the MAR - Ravenna Art Museum, which besides permanent collections (such as the Contemporary Mosaics collections) organizes events and temporary high-profile collections; or the museum Tamo - All the Adventure of the Mosaic, hosted inside the complex of San Nicolò, with its permanent exhibition dedicated to the art of the mosaic from Antiquity to contemporary age, Or again visit the National Museum of Ravenna with its rich collections: you will find out about the history of Ravenna through the many finds on display, including Roman and Byzantine finds coming from local excavations.
+There are so many places to see: you can visit the MAR - Ravenna Art Museum, which besides permanent collections (such as the Contemporary Mosaics collections) organizes events and temporary high-profile collections; or the museum Tamo - All the Adventure of the Mosaic, hosted inside the complex of San Nicolò, with its permanent exhibition dedicated to the art of the mosaic from Antiquity to contemporary age, or again visit the National Museum of Ravenna with its rich collections, including Roman and Byzantine finds coming from local excavations.

 The suggestive “Zona del Silenzio” hidden in the city centre is absolutely worth seeing.
 The area includes Dante’s tomb, the Quadrarco di Braccioforte and the Basilica of San Francesco.
 Every year, in September, right in this area are taking place a series of celebrations and spectacular events paying homage to the Supreme Poet.